 You have spent months working on admission essays, recommendation letters and have gone through the interview rounds; embarking on an exciting journey at INSEAD may soon be a reality.
-To prepare for your big move back to student life, Mark Johnson, Associate Director of INSEAD’s MBA Student Experience, shares seven tips that will help you smoothen the transition and make the best out of your one year at INSEAD.
+To prepare for your big move back to student life, Mark Johnson, former Associate Director of INSEAD’s MBA Student Experience, shares seven tips that will help you smoothen the transition and make the best out of your one year at INSEAD.

 #1: Set up Goals